 The best SSRIs for OCD will depend on each individual’s needs and response to the medication.
 Generally, SSRIs such as Fluoxetine (Prozac), Paroxetine (Paxil), Sertraline (Zoloft), and citalopram (Celexa) are most commonly prescribed for OCD.

-Fluvoxamine, paroxetine, and fluoxetine have been found to be effective for treating severe OCD, while sertraline and Citalopram are more commonly used for moderate to mild symptoms.
+Fluvoxamine, paroxetine, and fluoxetine are effective for treating severe OCD, while sertraline and Citalopram are more commonly used for moderate to mild symptoms.
 It is important to speak with your healthcare provider about which SSRI may be best for you.

 How Long Should I Take SSRIs For OCD?